 Start right off by signing up for your favorite stores newsletters.
 Retailers will send you an email when there ads are live and when they are offering any deals or coupons for Black Friday.
 We are predicting to see a lot of them starting out the beginning of November.
 So be sure you are signed up for your favorite stores newsletters like Target, Kohl’s or Walmart.

 If you plan on shopping online it’s a good idea to be using some programs that will earn you cash back on purchases you make.
 My favorite sites to use would be ebates, mypoints, and now ibotta.
 Super easy way to earn cash or gift cards to turn around and use as gifts as well!
 Gotta love it.

 Start Shopping Early

 Be prepared to start your shopping before Black Friday.
 We see tons of awesome deals weekly all year long.
 Often you can find lower than Black Friday prices.
 It’s just how it is now.
 So be prepared to jump on items if you see that they are being offered at a low price.
 This will help it feel as not as big of a blow money wise as well compared to coming off hundreds of dollars all at once for gifts.

 Join Event Pages

 Join us on Facebook where you can see all the deals posted.
 I always suggest checking our website first because that’s where the deals go live first.
 But, I know everyone loves the ease of Facebook.
 So hop on over and be sure you are in our main deals group too!
 I hope we can all work together this Holiday Season to help each other SAVE BIG!!
-Don’t forget to join the Event Page where all the Black Friday Deals go.
+Don’t forget to join the Event Page (this years is not live yet) where all the Black Friday Deals go.

 Look for this icon above on our main site where you can find all our Black Friday Deals listed.
 Be sure to check the dates though.
 Some may be one day deals.
 Check out any other retailers social media accounts and follow them for possible alerts on offers as well.